If you’re looking for the best vitamins and supplements to support your immune system, look no further.

 Because autoimmune diseases and allergies involve excessive inflammation, eating oily fish or taking a good-quality fish oil supplement may help restore balance.

-Our gut contains trillions of bacteria, many of which are known as the ‘friendly’ types.
+Our gut contains trillions of bacteria, many of which are known as the ‘friendly’ or 'good' bacteria.

 As well as helping to digest our food, they can produce antimicrobial substances against ‘bad’ bacteria and other pathogens such as viruses and fungi.